syntasso/kratix-docs/docs/main/02-intro.md

 # Introduction

-Kratix is the open-source Platform Framework, that enables you to provide anything as a service, while incorporating your key business processes and managing everything as a fleet.
+Kratix is the open-source Platform Framework, that enables you to provide anything as-a-Service, while incorporating your key business processes and managing everything as a fleet.

 :::info
 Ready to get started?
 Follow our [Quick Start](01-quick-start.md) to jump right in.